kadisin/PieShopAdmin/README.md

 <p>Web application use to manage pies.</p>

-<p>As a owner of pie shop I want to manage a pies (add, modify, delete, search etc).
+<p>As a owner of pie shop I want to manage a pies, categories (of pies) and orders.

 <h4>Description (technical perspective)</h4>